funatsufumiya/godot_finder/README.md

 ### Copy Files

-- Create a `addons` folder in your godot project
+- Create a `addons/finder` folder in your godot project
-- Place `finder.gdextension` below:
+- Place `finder.gdextension` in it below:

     ```text
     [configuration]